rooseveltframework/roosevelt/README.md

   - Default: `true`
 - `disableLogger`: When this option is set to true, Roosevelt will not log HTTP requests to the console.
   - Default: `false`
-- `noMinify`: Disables the minification step in (supporting) CSS and JS compilers.
-Useful during dev mode.
+- `noMinify`: Disables HTML minification as well as the minification step in (supporting) CSS and JS compilers.
+Automatically enabled during dev mode.
 Can also be passed as the command line argument `-no-minify`.
   - Default: `false`
 - `multipart`: Settings to pass along to [formidable](https://github.com/felixge/node-formidable) using [formidable's API](https://github.com/felixge/node-formidable#api) for multipart form processing.
 Access files uploaded in your controllers by examining the `req.files` object.
 Roosevelt will remove any files uploaded to the `uploadDir` when the request ends automatically.
 To keep any, be sure to move them before the request ends.
 To disable multipart forms entirely, set this option to false.
   - Default: `{'multiples': true}`